+Behavioural change is a complex issue and there are many factors that impact willingness to start or stop a particular behaviour.
+In particular, perceptions, attitudes and other psychological factors play a vital role in administring a behavior.
+One of the examples of such problematic behaviour is non-adherence to asthma medication.
 Patients should be able to control their asthma by regular use of inhalers, hence preventing asthma exacerbations and even death.
-However, asthma adherence is poor, resulting in: severe symptoms and asthma attacks; considerable negative impact on patients’ lives and a significant care spending (Lieshout et al, 2008).
+However, asthma adherence is poor, resulting in: severe symptoms and asthma attacks; considerable negative impact on patients’ lives and a significant care spending.
 A proactive, rather reactive health care is possible through the improvement of patient asthma-management, as long as we can understand what leads to a better adherence and how can this habitualness be created.
-This means understanding the asthmatics, their psychological traits and the context of adherence-related behaviour (Dow et al, 2001; Wright et al, 2004).
+This means understanding the perceptions, asthmatics, their psychological traits and the context of adherence-related behaviour (Dow et al, 2001; Wright et al, 2004).

-Therefore, this research will focus on exploring a behavioural change in terms of patients’ behaviour, asthma adherence and control.
+Therefore, this research will focus on exploring behavioural change in terms of patients’ behaviour and the particular role that perceptions, attitudes and psychological traits have.
 In other words, the main research question will be:

 What influences patients' behavioural change and leads to a higher level of adherence?
-This question will be investigated using context data that encompasses various factors – psychological, situational, environmental and behavioural.
+This question will be investigated using mixed methods by conducting interviews and data mining novel data sources such as Twitter.

 The second stage commences with an in-depth exploration of psychological traits that influence patients’ behaviour, through surveys and using novel data collection methodologies, such as data crowdsourcing.
 The questions that will be responded are: which are other factors that could be relevant for habit creation/prediction in terms of inhaler use (what are their individual and group-based variable importance) and how can they be collected, connected and understood.